 |U.S. Citizen or Permanent Resident||

-All U.S. Citizens or Permanent Resident aid applicants must complete the FASFA.
+All U.S. citizens or permanent resident aid applicants must complete the FAFSA.
 There is no processing fee and the FAFSA is required for all federal student aid eligibility.
 The FAFSA will ask you to report prior, prior year’s tax information.

-All admitted students, who wish to be considered for a Stanford GSB fellowship and loans, must complete the institutional application.
+All admitted students who want to be considered for a Stanford GSB fellowship and/or loans must complete the institutional application.
 You are expected to provide information for yourself and, if applicable, your spouse.
 There is no processing fee.

 Copies of Your Country’s Tax Return

-If you are a U.S. Citizen or Permanent Resident, you will provide signed copies of your most recent completed U.S. federal tax returns for the prior two years to the Financial Aid Office, including copies of all schedules and copies of your W-2 forms.
+If you are a U.S. citizen or permanent resident, you will provide signed copies of your completed U.S. federal tax returns for the prior two years to the financial aid office, including copies of all schedules and copies of your W-2 forms.
 If applicable, you will submit copies of your spouse’s information as well.

-If you are an international student, provide copies of your most recent tax statements for the last two years from any and all countries in which you worked, including wage statements, to the Financial Aid Office.
+If you are an international student, provide copies of your tax statements for the last two years from any and all countries in which you worked, including wage statements, to the financial aid office.

-More details about submitting your tax forms will be available once you are admitted to Stanford GSB.
+More details about submitting your tax forms will be provided once you are admitted to Stanford GSB.